AngelAngelopoulos/WebAuctionTask/README.md

 ```
 venv/bin/python3 manage.py createsuperuser
 ```
-After this, you can enter in the Django admin panel.
+After this, you can enter in the Django admin panel (http://localhost:8000/admin/).
 Here we are going to create another User and Items

 ![Screen Shot 2021-05-10 at 7 25 32 PM](https://user-images.githubusercontent.com/42707643/117741395-00cde080-b1c8-11eb-9662-b2ec4aeef76a.png)